Current

 Affiliated researcher

-Research group Gender, Health, and Interaction, VID University, Norway, 2022 - now
+Research group Gender, Health, and Interaction, VID University, Norway

 Post-doctoral researcher / Lecturer